Abbots Langley: History

+Transportation

 The West Coast Main Line railway passes through the western edge of the parish, where it crosses Abbots Langley railway bridge, a skewed brick arch, and Nash Mills railway bridge, originally built in cast iron but strengthened in the 1960s by encasing it in concrete.
 Both bridges are original features from the London and Birmingham Railway.
 They date from 1837 and are both Grade II listed buildings.

+The nearest station opened in 1839.
+Now called Kings Langley railway station, it bore the name of both villages from 1909 to 1974.

+The M25 London Orbital Motorway passes north of Abbots Langley and the A41 road runs through the southwest of the village.

 Sport

 Abbots Langley Cricket Club and Langleybury Cricket Club are both based in the village.
 There are a number of football clubs, including Abbots Langley F.C., Ecocall F.C., Evergreen, Everett Rovers, and Bedmond F.C.